 In terms of postage, if someone is telling you “this is for my daughter’s birthday, is it?”

-This not a problem, if it will cost you $20 or $30 more, don’t be afraid to lose a bit of money, but provide that free upgrade.
-That makes a difference, believe me I know what I’m talking about.
+This is not a problem.
+If it will cost you $20 or $30 more, don’t be afraid to lose a bit of money, but provide that free upgrade.
+That makes a difference.
+Believe me, I know what I’m talking about.

 That builds your customer loyalty by offering what they want, obviously when possible, and reasonable.

 These demands look childish, and they know it is.
-But, when it’s reasonable, to just send the package via first class instead of second class for a customer, to get it for a daughter’s birthday, it’s a little tender touch from you.
+But, when it’s reasonable to just send the package via first-class instead of the second class for a customer, to get it for a daughter’s birthday, it’s a little tender touch from you.

-On the long term, you’ll see the effect and that generated me a lot of positive feedback.
+On the long term, you’ll see the effect and that generated a lot of positive feedback.

 A final word

-- Do not keep you customers, specially the angry ones, waiting for too long, nor should you deny a problem or an issue you have.
+- Do not keep your customers, especially the angry ones, waiting for too long, nor should you deny a problem or an issue you have.
 It will only make things worse.

 - Remember that the customer is at the center of all affairs and expectations.

-- Offer visitors several communication channels on your website, like phone number, email, and social channels.
+- Offer visitors several communication channels on your website, like phone numbers, email, and social channels.

 - Compensate for the physical absence by tools like live chat and chatbots.

-- Take feedbacks from your customers, whether positive or negative, assess them, and work on enhancing strengths and fixing weaknesses.
+- Take feedback from your customers, whether positive or negative, assess them, and work on enhancing strengths and fixing weaknesses.